hundredyearfarms/Hundred-Year-Farm-Project/README.md

 A planned third-party life-cycle assessment will allow us to compare results from the three options and help the farm make a decision on how to proceed for the next 100 years.

 Assuming successful technology development, manufactured components for the cogeneration systems are also possible as is the development of a carbon-negative housing development (2.5 acre lots).
-In the shorter-term, lessons learned during research and development of low-carbon technologies for the future can provide a great deal of in-sight into other early investment opportunities with higher than average returns.
-That has, so far, been a successful strategy and it is those returns that are funding this project going forward without grant, subsidy, or loans.
+In the shorter-term, lessons learned during research and development can provide  insight into other early investment opportunities with higher than average returns.

 **PROJECT MILESTONES**